valekfrantisek/CuneiformIntertextuality/README.md

 # ORACC Intertextuality
 This project includes scripts that allow to run intertextuality queries over the [Open Richly Anotated Cuneiform Corpus(ORACC)](https://oracc.museum.upenn.edu/) dataset.

-The description is yet to be finised.
-1) Functions to download ORACC JSON data are in [download_ORACC-JSON.ipynb](https://github.com/valekfrantisek/CuneiformIntertextuality/blob/main/download_ORACC-JSON.ipynb)
-2) Functions to preprocess the corpus are in [DEVEL_process_ORACC_corpus.ipynb](https://github.com/valekfrantisek/CuneiformIntertextuality/blob/main/DEVEL_process_ORACC_corpus.ipynb).
-This is a development notebook, therefor a bit of a mess and it will be polished in the future.
-3) Functionalities for intertextality detection are in [intertextulity_package.py](https://github.com/valekfrantisek/CuneiformIntertextuality/blob/main/backend/intertextulity_package.py) in the [backend directory](https://github.com/valekfrantisek/CuneiformIntertextuality/tree/main/backend).
-However, these require preprocessed datased (not uploaded to GitHub due to its size).
-4) The functionalities will be hopefully soon made available in an online app, with user-friendly UI.

-## Structure

-## Modes

 ## How to use
 ### Requirements
 Python packages